 Market a product for some of these uses for biogas digestate, and we think that there is a BIG potential for profit.
-So, keep reading (or watch the video below) this, and tell us if at the end, if you don't then agree that biogas digestate is exciting!
+So, keep reading (or watch the video below) this, and tell us if at the end, if you don't then agree that biogas digestate can be exciting!

 Composts produced from separated digestate fibre would provide a use for biogas digestate, which is a similar source of stabilised organic matter suitable for improving soil properties.
 A number of multi-purpose garden compost brands which include a percentage of digestate fibre are already available.